aimeele97/DataAnalytics_SQLprojects/Project5_Seek_Analysis/README.md

 * The dataset was collected over a **2-month period**, focusing on roles containing the keyword **“Analyst.”**
 * Data was extracted using custom scripts that pulled job listings from the **first 10 pages** of search results at each scraping interval.
-* Scraping was done **periodically**, not daily.

 ### Limitations

 * **Partial Market Coverage**: Because only the first 10 pages were scraped per session, the dataset may **exclude listings** beyond that range — especially during high-volume weeks.

-* **Sampling Gaps**: The scraping schedule was not continuous, meaning **some job postings may have been missed** between scrapes.

-* **Search Inaccuracy**: Seek.com’s keyword-based search can surface jobs that **do not have "Analyst" in the job title**, but include the term in the job description.
+* **Misleading keywords**: Seek.com’s keyword-based search can surface jobs that **do not have "Analyst" in the job title**, but include the term in the job description.
-  --> To maintain scope and relevance, these **non-Analyst-titled roles were filtered out after scraping**.
+  --> To maintain scope and relevance, these **non-Analyst-titled roles were filtered out for visualization**.

-* **Employer Visibility**: Some employers may be underrepresented if their listings appeared beyond the scraped range or if they used broader or alternate job titles.

-* As a result, this analysis should be viewed as an **indicative snapshot of hiring trends**, not a full representation of the Australian job market.

 **Column definition:**